snowsvex/snowsvex/README.md

 By default any `.svelte` or `.svx` files in your `src/pages` directory will generate html files.

+> Specific config is broken currently.
+Watch this space!

-You can add more directories to watch by adding them to a `snowsvex.config.js` file.
+<strike>You can add more directories to watch by adding them to a `snowsvex.config.js` file.</strike>

+> Not currently...
+Just put it in the snowpack config for now

 ```js
 module.exports = {